OMIndependent/quswan/src/liveblogs/tob/tob6.md

 **Velvet:** "**So did my world come to an end.
 And for three long years, I sat in that pit of darkness...and fed.
 Devouring daemons...so I could live.
 So I could live long enough to kill him.
 And be my brother's vengeance.**"

-This is Velvet's Château d'If.
+This is Velvet's Chateau d'If.

 Now someone opens Velvet's cell.
 Seres...